pouyana/CarND-LaneLines-P1/writeup.md

 <img src="./images/gaussian.jpeg" alt="GaussianBlur" width="350"/>

-* Then find the edges take advantage of the Canny function.
+* Then find the edges taking advantage of the Canny function.
 The canny min threshold was 50 and the max threshold was 150.

 ```python
 def canny(img, low_threshold, high_threshold):